-Black Friday 2024 marked a significant milestone in the retail industry, showcasing notable shifts in consumer behavior and spending patterns.
+Black Friday 2024 was a huge success, showcasing notable shifts in consumer behavior and spending patterns.
 In the United States, online sales reached a record $10.8 billion, reflecting a 10.2% increase from the previous year.
 Meanwhile, global spending surged to $74.4 billion, up 5% from 2023.

 Black Friday Statistics (2024-2025)